ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/server/administration/exporting-and-importing-data.markdown

-# Administration : Exporting and Importing data
+# Administration: Exporting and Importing data

 In order to export or import data from a RavenDB server, you can use the Raven.Smuggler utility (aka `Smuggler`).